MarcoAntonioMendez/BooM/README.md

 of anything (images, music, sfx etc).

-Note: Make sure you read the file: "0link_to_the_rest_of_songs" located in "BooM/resources/sounds/" so you can understand and run the software in your computer in case you wanted to.
+Note: Make sure you read the file: "0link_to_the_rest_of_songs" located in "BooM/resources/sounds/" so you can understand and run the software in your computer in case you want to.